 In the case of unemployment, remember, your balance protection insurance won’t actually pay off your balance.
 Usually, your balance protection lender will either defer your payment or pay the minimum monthly payment due.
 Instead of paying exorbitant monthly premiums, you’re far better off setting aside what you would have paid in balance protection fees into your savings account for an emergency fund.

-Lastly, as mentioned above, critical illness insurance and disability insurance and much more robust protection products to replace your income should you become ill or injured, and have the potential to pay off your debts in full.
+Lastly, as mentioned above, critical illness and disability insurance are much more robust protection products to replace your income should you become ill or injured, and have the potential to pay off your debts in full.

 Can you cancel balance protection insurance?

-You can cancel balance protection insurance at any time by checking with your insurance company.
+You can cancel balance protection at any time by checking with your insurer/provider.
 Just remember that your balance protection provider is often a different company than the financial institution that issued your credit card.

 Who offers balance protection?

-You can apply and sign up for balance protection in-person, over the phone, or online.
+You can apply and sign up for balance protection in-person, over the phone, or online as long as you are the primary cardholder.
 You can purchase balance protection insurance from the same institution where you got your credit card.

 Issuers include banks, credit unions, and other companies that offer credit cards.
-You don’t need to choose to add balance protection insurance when you apply for or activate your credit card.
-Know that you can purchase balance protection at any time.
+You don’t need to choose to add balance protection when you apply for or activate your credit card.
+Know that you can purchase balance protection from the insurer at any time.

 With all this said, it is best if you take your time to research any insurance decision.
-In many instances, you may be better off purchasing or increasing other forms of insurance coverage (like life, critical illness, or disability insurance) than investing in balance protection insurance.
+In many instances, you may be better off purchasing or increasing other forms of coverage (like life, critical illness, or disability) than investing in balance protection and its applicable taxes.